COILLTE PRIVACY POLICY (last revised January 2026)

 We are entitled to refuse a data access request from you where (i) such request is manifestly unfounded or excessive, in particular because of its repetitive character (in this case, if we decide to provide you with the personal date requested, we may charge you a reasonable fee to account for administrative costs of doing so), or (ii) we are entitled to do so pursuant to Data Protection Legislation.

-You can require us to correct any mistakes in your personal data which we hold free of charge.
+You have the right to have Coillte correct any inaccurate personal data which we hold free of charge.
+You also have the right to have incomplete personal data completed; you may provide us with supplementary information to do so.
 If you would like to do this, please:

 • let us have enough information to identify you (e.g. name, registration details); and

-• let us know the information that is incorrect and what it should be replaced with.
+• let us know the information that is incorrect/incomplete and what it should be replaced with.

 If we are required to update your personal data, we will inform recipients to whom that personal data have been disclosed (if any), unless this proves impossible or has a disproportionate effort.